 The board of directors has designated that certain types of support received not be used for current operating purposes.
 Such designation may be terminated at the discretion of the board and does not represent donor restrictions.
+During 2014, the board approved for all previously designated estate gifts to become undesignated.
 A summary of unrestricted net assets at December 31 is as follows: